dlandolfi/API-Server/README.md

 # Practice API server

 This is a practice API server for my friends and I. Currently there is a Go backend and a Postgres database.
-There are plans to add more microservices are soon.
+There are plans to add more microservices soon.

 ## Getting Started